 Mexico has the only cuisine in the world named an Intangible Cultural Heritage by UNESCO.
 Mexican food is as diverse as it is spicy, and Mexico easily has one of the best cuisines in the world.
 There are so many things to do in Mexico, but our favourite is always eating.

 Much more than tacos and quesadillas, the food here varies from region to region, but it’s always delicious.
 Dating back over 9,000 years, this is also one of the oldest food cultures in the world.

 Much of the cuisine is influenced by a melding of indigenous cultures and Spanish colonization, but also from their northerly neighbour, the United States.

-It has rich, luxurious moles and fluffy tamales of the Yucatan, the historic “tacos al pastor” that find roots in Lebanon, fresh oysters in Puerto Vallarta, and mouthwatering breakfast specialities like chilaquiles, huevos rancheros and mollettes.
+It has rich, luxurious moles from Puebla, buttery tamales from the Yucatan, historic “tacos al pastor” with roots in Lebanon, fresh oysters in Puerto Vallarta, and mouthwatering breakfast specialities like chilaquiles, huevos divorciados and molletes.
 Travelling in Mexico is a food-lover’s dream.